Sebastopol Community Apple Press

 The 2019 Apple Season

-The press will first open to the public on the weekend of Saturday and Sunday, August 5 and 6, from 9am until 3pm.
+The press will first open to the public on the weekend of Saturday and Sunday, August 4 and 5, from 9am until 3pm.
 [NB.
 On the morning of the Saturday, Aug.
 4 the Press will be used for volunteer training and will be closed to the public.]
 On the following weekend we will run the press at the Gravenstein Apple Fair at Ragle Ranch Park in Sebastopol, CA, and hand out juice to fairgoers.
-Get tickets now at Eventbrite.com
+Tickets will be available on Eventbrite.com.

 At the Farm, a Slow Food volunteer familiar with operation of the press will be on site.
 All you need to bring is your apples (be it from your own trees or bought from one of our local growers) and plastic containers.
 (No glass please, to avoid breakage.)
 We have a supply of half-gallon containers we make available at our cost of $1.00 apiece.